redhat-ai-dev/ai-rhdh-installer/README.md

 **Note**: If you changed the installation namespace used by the installer you will first need to run `export NAMESPACE=<namespace used>` as the default value is `ai-rhdh`.

-See the documents below on the configuration details for setting up each component.
+Alternatively, if you do not wish to use the all-in-one `configure.sh` script, you can find documentation below for configuring each component individually.

 ### GitOps/ArgoCD Configuration